-Add and remove routes from a route table
+Add, modify, and remove routes

-You can add, delete, and modify routes in your route tables.
-You can only modify routes that you've added.
+You can add, modify, and delete routes for your route tables.

 For more information about working with static routes for a Site-to-Site VPN connection, see Editing Static Routes for a Site-to-Site VPN Connection in the Amazon Site-to-Site VPN User Guide.